Sebsterio/warmup/README.md

 ## Features

-- Animated and interactive 3D model
+- Animated and interactive 3D model and media collection
-- Add images, videos, and Youtube embeds
+- Support for images, videos, and Youtube embeds
+- Items display randomly (avoiding duplicates) at a set interval, with option to prioritize or pin any item
+- UI to edit collection
-- Database sync
+- Online storage
 - User profiles
+- Session persistence

 ## TODO

 #### Current task

-- edit-items UI panel (remove, pin, add priority, make/restore backup)
-- set fixed width

 - media unique ids
+- replace HTML entities with SVG to normalize the look across browsers

 #### Next

-- replace HTML entities with SVG to normalize the look across browsers
 - options panel

 #### Juice